jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

 # Assignment Two: JavaScript
 ## Due: February 20, 2013 @ 11:59pm
-In this assignment, you'll catch a fever: Bieber fever.
-You will be implementing the BieberFeed, a tool for displaying a streaming list of Tweets posted about Justin Bieber.
+Smiley Cyrus has been in the news a lot lately.
+In this assignment, you will be implementing the MileyFeed, a tool for displaying a streaming list of Tweets posted about Miley Cyrus.

 **Important Note**: this project uses Ajax that violates [the same-origin policy][sop], and as such, it requires a web browser that supports XMLHttpRequest 2 and [CORS][cors].
 This means you **must** be using [a semi-recent web browser][caniuse]: Firefox 4+, Chrome 7+, Safari 5+, or IE 10+.